Thoovalkattu

 Thoovalkattu is a 2010 Malayalam film directed by Venu B Nair starring Manoj K. Jayan and Lakshmi Gopalaswami in the lead roles.

 Plot

-Sundaran, who is the lead character in this movie.
-On contrary to his name, he is quite an unattractive person.
+Sundaran, is the lead character in this movie.
+Contrary to his name, he is quite an unattractive person.
 Still he has managed to win the heart of Devu.
-Hajiyar is another character in the movie is less of an employee and more of an elder brother to Sundaran.
-Hajiyar's daughter happens to confront a few terrorists who blows up a mansion in the village.
+Hajiyar, another character in the movie is less of an employee and more of an elder brother to Sundaran.
+Hajiyar's daughter happens to confront a few terrorists who blow up a mansion in the village.